Akuukis/beancount_interpolate/README.md

 # Interpolate

-Plugins for Beancount to interpolate one entry into many **for smooth graphs**.
-Includes:
+Four plugins for double-entry accounting system Beancount to interpolate transactions by generating additional entries over time.

+They are:
-* `split` - dublicates all entry postings over time with fraction of original value.
+- `recur`: dublicates all entry postings over time
-* `recur` - dublicates all entry postings over time.
+- `split`: dublicates all entry postings over time at fraction of value
-* `spread` - generates new entries to spread *Income* or *Expense* postings over time (difference is accumulated and cleared against *Liabilities:Current* or *Assets:Current* accounts).
-* `depr` - generates new entries to spread *Assets:Fixed* or *Liabilities:Fixed* postings over time (difference is removed into either *Expenses:Depreciation* or *Income:Appreciation* accounts).
+- `depr`: generates new entries over time to depreciate source postings
+- `spread`: same as `depr` but for *Income* and *Expenses* postings

+These plugins are triggered by adding metadata or tags to source entries.
+It's safe to disable at any time.
+All plugins share the same parser that can set maximal period, custom starting date and minimal step by either number or keyword.

+You can use these to define recurring transactions, account for depreciation, smooth transactions over time and make graphs less zig-zag.

-> For tax-compatible yearly depreciation take a look at this [plugin](https://bitbucket.org/snippets/happyalu/EAMgj/beancount-automated-depreciation-plugin) by Alok Parlikar under MIT license.
+> This `depr` is not yet compatible with any accounting standards.
+For tax-compatible yearly depreciation take a look at this [plugin](https://bitbucket.org/snippets/happyalu/EAMgj/beancount-automated-depreciation-plugin) by Alok Parlikar under MIT license.
+All contributions to improve `depr` are welcome.

 # Install